 Use the Activity Monitor of Mac OS X to get an overview of the memory usage.
 In case less than 500 MB free memory are available, the overall performance of the system as well as the stability of single programs might be reduced severely.

 On a 64-bit system, you should make sure to run the 64-bit version of your Steinberg program and additionally installed plug-ins.
-Otherwise, maximally 4 GB of the installed memory can be used and memory issues might occur, even though the system memory ressources don't seem to be exhausted.
+Otherwise, maximally 4 GB of the installed memory can be used and memory issues might occur, even though the system memory resources don't seem to be exhausted.
 Read more...

 Apart from the size of the installed memory modules, the amount of free memory depends on the individual way of working and the loaded project.
 In case your system is short of memory, you have the following options:

 - Quit all redundant programs.
-For example, an internet browser running in background with some opened tabs can easily consume 1 GB RAM or more.
+For example, an internet browser running in the background with some opened tabs can easily consume 1 GB RAM or more.
 In case of doubt, use Activity Monitor to get an overview of the memory allocation.

 - Sample-based VST Instruments are the biggest memory consumers within a project.
 Therefore, you should only use as many VST Instruments as necessary.
 If possible, do not use multiple instances of the same VST Instrument.
 Instead, use several MIDI tracks to address a single instance of the same instrument.